 Of course, the material you use will depend on the aim of your lesson and the age and ability of your students.
 You may also need to take into account school rules and restrictions.
 In particular, I love to use videos for the ESL shopping unit.

 Great content can be found on YouTube, Vimeo, English Central and the British Council website.
 You could also pick from your own collection of DVDs.
-For a more comprehensive list of video resources, check out this article.

 Five Fun Video Activities

 Using video in the classroom is only truly effective when the students engage with it.
 It’s not enough to just sit back and watch the screen, they need to be active!
-Here are five fun video based activities you can use in your EFL classroom.
+Here are five fun video-based activities you can use in your EFL classroom.

 It works best if you include some sort of warm-up activity or lead-in to the video.
 Give students a hint about what they’re going to see.